vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 # Interpretation: Only 40% independent
 # This is BAD - services are tightly coupled, consider merging
 ```

+**Real-World Impact:** User Profile Service can't evolve independently.
+60% of changes require coordinating with other services.
+This creates deployment bottlenecks and slows down development.

+**When You See This in Production:**
+- Ŝ > 0.7: Service is independent, good boundaries
+- Ŝ 0.4-0.7: Some coupling, acceptable but monitor
+- Ŝ < 0.4: High coupling, wrong boundaries—refactor or merge

 **Automated Collection with Git Analysis:**